kinotto/acme-supermarket-test/frontend/README.md

 with the help of babel and webpack.

 ## install

-first download the dependencies npm install or yarn install
+client and server are two differet projects, in order to the let them work properly  <a href="https://github.com/kinotto/acme-supermarket-test/tree/master/backend">start the server</a>, then start the client:

-to run the project:
+- npm install or yarn install

-npm run start
+- npm run start

-to run the test:
+- npm run test (to run the test)

-npm run test
+- open the browser at localhost:3003